jajorda2/neuralrapper/README.md

 Upon training, the tool generates lyrics word-by-word.

+* I'm calling this      neuralrapper        but it works with any genre really and can even be used with poetry applications (maybe I'll do one with William Blake!)

 ## Setup

 Install (with python 2.x--currently working to update code based on python 3.x)